-Market analysts believe that the resumption of stalled defense export negotiations in the Middle East, following the U.S.-Iran peace agreement, is boosting investor sentiment.
+Market analysts believe that the resumption of defense export negotiations in the Middle East, which had been stalled due to the conflict, is boosting investor sentiment.

-Kang Tae-ho, a researcher at DS Investment & Securities, stated, "The end of the Iran war will serve as a positive catalyst for the South Korean defense industry.
-There are numerous export pipelines to the Middle East that will become active after the war concludes."
+Kang Tae-ho, a researcher at DS Investment & Securities, stated, "The end of the Iran war will serve as a positive catalyst for the South Korean defense industry," adding that there are numerous export opportunities to the Middle East that will materialize following the war's conclusion.

-He highlighted potential opportunities, including Hanwha Aerospace's modernization project for ground weapons in Saudi Arabia, Hyundai Rotem's negotiations for K2 tank exports to Iraq, and the export discussions for the Cheongung-II missile system by LIG Defense and Hanwha affiliates, as well as the KF-21 export negotiations by Korea Aerospace Industries, all of which are likely to gain momentum post-conflict.
+He highlighted potential projects, including Hanwha Aerospace's ground weapon modernization program in Saudi Arabia, Hyundai Rotem's negotiations for K2 tank exports to Iraq, and the export discussions for the Cheongung-II missile system by LIG Defense and Hanwha affiliates, as well as the KF-21 export negotiations by Korea Aerospace Industries, all of which are likely to gain momentum post-conflict.

-Additionally, Kang noted that the end of the war has highlighted the valuation appeal of defense stocks amid a potential decline in investor sentiment, predicting that discussions for contracts in the Middle East will accelerate, leading to a bullish trend in defense sector stock prices in the second half of the year.
+Additionally, Kang noted that the end of the conflict has highlighted the valuation attractiveness of defense stocks, predicting that discussions for contracts in the Middle East will accelerate, leading to a rising trend in defense sector stock prices in the second half of the year.

 * This article has been translated by AI.